RYH is great for a host of different conditions

 - Protecting cognitive function, mental health and well-being.

 The RYH recipes for ageing has been designed to meet your nutritional requirements for healthy ageing.
 This includes foods and recipes containing lean protein, wholegrains ( like quinoa, millet, bulgur wheat), fruits and vegetables, dairy and healthy fats.

 - lean meats, nuts, fruits and vegetables

 - Healthy oils</strong> like olive oil

 These are sources of calcium and Vitamin D which have a role in bone maintenance.
 Bone health often worsens as we age, and a deficiency in these important nutrients could lead to conditions like osteoporosis.
 Don’t worry if you don’t eat dairy, we also include non-dairy calcium food sources

 Anxiety presents in many forms, including generalised anxiety disorder, post-traumatic stress disorder, social phobia and panic disorder.
 Anxiety often goes hand in hand with depression.

-Our RYH guide for depression and anxiety includes foods containing nutrients which may help to improve mood.
+Our RYH recipes for depression and anxiety include foods containing nutrients which may help to improve mood.
 These include: